asuri2/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image5]
 ![alt text][image6]

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to keep itself in middle of road on steep turns.
-These images show what a recovery looks like starting from ... :
+These images show what a recovery looks like.

 ![alt text][image7]
 ![alt text][image8]